yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-robustoptimization.md

   nav: "tutorials"
 ---

-> See also [Examples.RobustMPC Robust MPC], [Examples.LPV LPV control], [Examples.PolytopicGeometry  Polytopic geometry], [Worst-case matrix norm]

-> The robust optimization module is described in the paper [Löfberg 2010] (which should be cited if you use this functionality).
+> The robust optimization module is described in the paper [Löfberg 2010](/reference/lofberg2010) (which should be cited if you use this functionality).
 Small [errata](http://www.control.isy.liu.se/~johanl/errata.pdf).

 ### Background